dArkjON/Bitcore-BTX-RPC-Installer/README.md

 ## Switch User in Terminal
-After install you can use `su bitcore` to switch the user and with `bitcore-cli getinfo`

-you will get all info about your server.
+After install you can use `su bitcore` to switch the user and with `bitcore-cli getinfo` you will get all info.

+## Useful Stuff

+To generate a Account-Wallet just use : `bitcore getnewaddress <accoutname>`

+Your config file is located in `cd /home/bitcore/.bitcore/bitcore.conf`

+After changing rpcuser & rpcpassword please restart the bitcore server.

 ## **Visit us at [Telegram](https://t.me/bitcore_btx_official) // Special Thanks to : [wfthkttn](https://github.com/wfthkttn)**